-- 1. In the event that the cardholder is responsible for cultivation of donors or other college related entertainment, the cardholder must identify the purpose of the meal and individuals in "official" attendance. - a) As noted in Travel section above, no alcohol may be charged on college credit cards. - 2.
+- 1. In the event that the cardholder is responsible for cultivation of donors or other college related entertainment, the cardholder must identify the purpose of the meal and the individuals in "official" attendance. - 2.
 All other College credit card purchases shall be governed by the "reasonable person" philosophy.

 III.
-ACCOUNTING PROCEDURES
+Accounting Procedures